 Healthy family relationships protect their members in tough times

 When a family is strong, every member becomes resilient when times get tough.
 When people know they have a safe home, and when they are loved and supported, they can handle negativity, problems, conflict, and stress better.
 In particular, grief and loss can be a very emotional period wherein people need support.

 Everyone goes through difficult times, but healthy family relationships offer protection because the members can cope better.
 They have a strong support system that makes them adapt positively to whatever life throws their way.

 - Be there for your family when they need advice or just to talk.

-- You can assure your family that you are committed to helping them in times of trouble.
+- You can assure your family of your commitment to helping them in times of trouble.

-The dynamics of families are unique and different, and it is important most especially for the parents to build healthy relationships with the respective members of their families.
+The dynamics of a family are unique, and it is important most especially for the parents to build healthy relationships with the respective members of their families.
 By being compassionate, thoughtful, and supportive, parents can significantly help their children to seek and build healthy relationships of their own should they decide to start their own families.

 Learn more about a Healthy Mind and relationships here.